in6kPythonDev/open-action/DEPLOY.rst

 1. Set up the wsgi launch script

-    1.1 Copy django_venv.wsgi.dist from the dir where you cloned openaction to the openaction deploy folder.
+    1.1 Copy extras/django_venv.wsgi.dist from the dir where you cloned openaction to the openaction deploy folder.

     1.2 Rename it django_venv.wsgi